 Have you ever experienced pain or pressure in your head and sinuses that just won’t go away?
 You may be experiencing sinus headaches caused by an infection.
 Anything that causes mucus and pressure to build up in the sinuses can lead to a sinus infection.
 Some common ways people get sinus headaches are:

-- Colds or seasonal allergies are often to blame.
+- Colds or seasonal allergies

 Types of Sinus Headaches

-Sinusitis: Sinusitis can cause headaches in which the sinus becomes inflamed from an infection and causes pressure behind the eyes, nose, cheeks and forehead.
+Sinusitis: Sinusitis can cause headaches in which the sinus becomes inflamed from infection and causes pressure behind the eyes, nose, cheeks and forehead.
 Acute sinusitis occurs when there is a bacterial infection in one or more of the sinuses in your head.

-Migraine: Recent studies show that those who appear to have sinus headaches frequently suffer from migraines.
+Migraine: Recent studies show that those who appear to have sinus headaches may suffer from migraines.
 A migraine is a headache variation often accompanied by nausea and sensitivity to light and sound.
 According to the American Migraine Foundation, 50 percent of migraine misdiagnoses start with a person thinking they have a sinus headache.

 Sinus Headache Symptoms

 Sinus headaches can be a symptom of sinus infections, which cause pressure and pain in your face.
 Additional sinus headache symptoms include:

 - An uncomfortable pain or pressure behind your forehead